-Figure~\ref{fig:27heg}(c) shows the order parameter $\Tilde{\rho}$ as calculated from VMC simulations using the FermiNet and SJB gas and crystal wave functions.
-The results provide further evidence that FermiNet is capable of learning wave functions in both the gas and Wigner crystal states to very high accuracy without any hand-crafted features indicating whether the wave function should be localized or diffuse, any specific designation of crystal sites, or any other information that a transition should occur.
-We emphasize again that the form of the ansatz is identical across the entire density range.
+Scans of the one-electron density corresponding to the optimized FermiNet wave functions at $r_{\text{s}} = 10$ and $70$ are shown in \cref{fig:27heg}(b).
+The figure shows the density in the $(\mathbf{a}_2, \mathbf{a}_3)$ plane, which is normal to the (011) direction of the conventional bcc cell. \cref{fig:27heg}(c) shows the order parameter $\Tilde{\rho}$ as calculated from VMC simulations using the FermiNet and SJB gas and crystal wave functions.
+These results show that FermiNet is capable of learning wave functions in both the gas and Wigner crystal states to very high accuracy without any hand-crafted features indicating whether the wave function should be localized or diffuse, any specific designation of crystal sites, or any other information that a transition should occur.
+We emphasize again that, unlike the gas and crystal SJB trial wave functions required to describe the gaseous and crystalline states accurately, the form of the FermiNet ansatz is identical across the entire density range.

+For $r_s\leq1$, real-valued FermiNets often become trapped in local minima during optimization, with energies typically ${\sim}0.1$\% higher than the SJB-DMC benchmarks.
+However, complex-valued FermiNets do not become trapped in local minima at the same densities.
+The Hamiltonian here is real-valued, so the ground state can be taken to be a real function, and the converged complex FermiNets yield real-valued wave functions multiplied by a trivial (uniform in space) complex phase.
+This indicates that using a complex wave function improves optimization, rather than simply increasing representational capacity.
+Optimization also frequently becomes stranded in local minima for densities close to the phase transition in the crystalline regime ($r_s=2,3$, and $5$); however, this is reliably avoided by utilizing a higher learning rate, detailed in the Supplementary Material.

-The center-of-mass coordinate of the electrons in a HEG simulation cell separates and the wave function can be factored into a center-of-mass term, which is constant in the ground state, and a term that depends only on the vector separations of electrons.
+The center-of-mass coordinate of the electrons in the HEG separates and the wave function can be factored into a center-of-mass term, which is constant in the ground state, and a term that depends only on the vector separations of electrons.